 Vitamin D can also affect Vitamin A, Vitamin K and magnesium levels and if the ratio is not maintained then you may experience further unpleasant side effects.

-In summary, Vitamin D deficiency is common in the UK, particularly during the winter months and in vulnerable populations.
-While symptoms can be hard to spot, tiredness and general fatigue are common and may suggest your levels should be assessed by your GP through a simple blood test where possible.
+In summary, Vitamin D deficiency is common in the UK, particularly during the winter months and notably in vulnerable populations.
+While symptoms can be hard to spot, tiredness and general fatigue are common and may suggest your levels should be assessed by your GP or through a simple blood test where possible.
 Action should be taken based on these findings and current health status.

 If you are unsure of how to change your eating habits, or need help optimising the foods you eat please do contact us.
 We would love to help you or your family and friends with any nutrition related queries big or small.